SweetSmellFox/MFAWPF/README_en.md

 - The built-in MFATools can be used to crop images and obtain ROIs.
 - Some areas are not fully developed yet, and contributions are welcome.
 - Note that `MaaFramework`  removed Exec Agent in version 2.0, so it's currently not possible to register Custom Actions and Custom Recognitions via interface registration.
+- `MFAWPF` added the function of dynamically registering Custom Action and Custom Recognition in version 1.2.3.3.
+Currently, only C# is supported.
+The corresponding.cs files need to be placed in the custom directory of the Resource directory.
+Refer to [Document](./docs/en_us/CustomRecognition_Action.md)
 - Placing `logo.ico` in the same directory as the exe file will replace the window icon.
+- `MFAWPF` adds multi-language support for interfaces.
+After creating `zh-cn.json`,`zh-tw.json` and `en-us.json` in the same directory as `interface.json`, the names of docs and tasks and the names of options can be represented by keys.
+MFAWPF will automatically read the values corresponding to the keys in the files according to the language.
+If not, it defaults to the key.
 **Note: In MFA, two new fields have been added to the task in the Pipeline, namely `focus_tip` and `focus_tip_color`.**

 - `focus` : *bool*